 I grew up in Amherst, Ohio, a small town on the shores of Lake Erie.

-This is the story of how a small town girl from a working class family found her voice and decided to run for office.
+This is the story of how a small town girl from a working class family found her voice, decided to run for office, and is now running for re-election.
 (If you’re looking for “just the facts”, go here.)

 Dad was a union zealot and a hard-nosed political debater.
 He and I had regular sparring matches over the Vietnam War, Johnson, Nixon, McGovern, Watergate, unions, feminism, and all topics in between.
 Debating politics was the family sport.

 Because of my Dad’s union membership and my Mom’s office job at a factory with a union, we had a modest but comfortable middle class lifestyle.
 We always had health insurance, we took a paid vacation every summer, and my parents’ little house was paid off in 15 years.
 Thanks to the National Defense Student Loan Program, good grades, grants, scholarships, and Work Study jobs, my parents paid for my college education.
 When I look at the way we lived in the 1960s, I am appalled at the working conditions of many Americans today.
-The US working environment is not what it once was with: the exodus of manufacturing to countries with cheaper labor; continued off-shoring of jobs; economic inequality for women and minorities; wage stagnation; scarcity of full-time work; a scarcity of jobs for college graduates; and wide-spread wage theft.
+The US working environment is not what it once was with: the exodus of manufacturing to countries with cheaper labor; continued off-shoring of jobs; economic inequality for women and minorities; wage stagnation; scarcity of full-time work; a scarcity of jobs for college graduates; wide-spread wage theft; systematic elimination of pensions; and governmental attacks on union membership.
 Most Americans don’t have the modest but much appreciated amenities that my frugal and folksy parents had, thanks to unionized employers.

 My parents were Eisenhower Republicans.
 They often talked about whether or not certain politicians “stood up for the little guy”.
-They were social liberals but fiscal conservatives.
+They were social liberals, fiscal conservatives, and unionists.

 Mom’s parents were German immigrants.
 Grandpa Springer worked as a blacksmith for the sandstone quarry in South Amherst, Ohio.
 Grandpa was born in Germany, and Grandma was a first generation US citizen.
 They were honest, hardworking salt-of-the-Earth folks who entered the workforce in their early teens, without finishing middle school.
 They practically raised my brother and me because both Dad and Mom worked.